Siphon880gh/devbrain/Enterprise - Code Standards, Security, Compliance/_Security/_ Security Checklists - GET URL Search Param.md

 #### **SOLUTION:**

 Much of PHP's opening of filenames can handle encoded urls.
-The hacker may encode the url to hide code from being obvious, and they may encode once/twice/thrice/etc. You have to recursively decode the input value before trying to fix it
+The hacker may encode the url to hide code from being obvious, and they may encode once/twice/thrice/etc. You have to recursively decode the input value before trying to fix it (Recursive decoding code is at [[Sanitization of inputs (form inputs, url search param, etc)]])

 Then you may use regular expression to remove zero or more `../` - OR - simply use basename() in PHP to extract only the filename `$safeName = basename($filepath;` then reading from the appropriate folder.